ksu-cs-textbooks/cc410/content/i-oop/06-inheritance-polymorphism/03-interfaces/_index.md

 }
 ```

 In some languages, it is common practice to preface Interface names with the character `I`.
 The `interface` declaration defines an **interface** - the shape of the messages that can be passed to an object implementing the interface - in the form of a method signature.
-Note that this signature _does not include a body_, but instead ends in a semicolon (`;`)h.
+Note that this signature _does not include a body_, but instead ends in a semicolon (`;`).
 An interface simply indicates the message to be sent, _not the behavior it will cause!_  We can specify as many methods in an `interface` declaration as we want.

 {{% notice note "Python Interfaces" %}}